kubearmor/KubeArmor/getting-started/FAQ.md

 The following command can be used to get pod specific events:

 `karmor log --pod <pod_name>`
-`karmor log` has the following filter to provide more granularity:
+`karmor logs` has the following filter to provide more granularity:

 ```
 --container - Specify container name for container-specific logs